-Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly festival of invention, creativity and resourcefulness, and a celebration of the Maker movement.
+Maker Faire is the Greatest Show (and Tell) on Earth — a family-friendly festival of invention, creativity and resourcefulness, and a celebration of the Maker movement.
 Part science fair, part county fair, and part something entirely new, Maker Faire is an all-ages gathering of tech enthusiasts, crafters, educators, tinkerers, hobbyists, engineers, science clubs, authors, artists, students, and commercial exhibitors.
 All of these “makers” come to Maker Faire to show what they have made and to share what they have learned.

 The launch of Maker Faire in the Bay Area in 2006 demonstrated the popularity of making and interest among legions of aspiring makers to participate in hands-on activities and learn new skills at the event.
 A record 215,000 people attended the two flagship Maker Faires in the Bay Area and New York in 2014, with 44% of attendees first timers at the Bay Area event, and 61% in New York.
 A family-friendly event, 50% attend the event with children.
 Also in 2014, 119 independently-produced Mini and 14 Featured Maker Faires occurred around the world, including Tokyo, Rome, Detroit, Oslo and Shenzhen.

 MakerDays Foundation was incorporated in 2015 with the aim to build and promote networks with the Maker Faire USA as inspiration.
 MakerDays Foundation facilitates a growing and flourishing maker movement in The Netherlands.
-The Eindhoven Maker Faire (EMF) is the meeting place The Netherlands for people with a passing for making and inspires visitors and makers to create themselves.
+The Eindhoven Maker Faire (EMF) is the meeting place in The Netherlands for people with a passion for making and inspires visitors and makers to create themselves.
 MakerDays Foundation develops the platform and annual Maker Faire event.

 MAD is producing Eindhoven Maker Faire commissioned by Stichting MakerDays.
 MAD is a Public Benefit Organisation (ANBI).
 MAD emergent art center is a department of Stichting Multi-Art-Disc, founded 18-05-1995 in Eindhoven.